 Whether you have overtime-eligible employees now, or you anticipate having overtime-eligible employees after the overtime rules are updated, recording their work hours is not only a good idea, it’s the law.
 Under the Fair Labor Standards Act (FLSA) you are required to accurately record and maintain records of their work time.

 But even if none of your employees are eligible for overtime, and you don’t anticipate any becoming eligible later in 2016, recording their work time is still a good idea, both for your business profitability and for your employees’ morale and work satisfaction.
 Even if all your employees are salaried, you can (and, I believe, should) still record their time and enjoy the benefits of accurate time tracking.
-Check out this article I wrote a while back, outlining all the benefits of time tracking for your business and your employees.

 There’s no need for you to wait until the new overtime regulations come out to improve the accuracy of your employee time tracking.
 And if you’re not tracking employee time yet, why wait to improve your business productivity and profitability and increase your worker morale?
 Visit our online store to see all your options for automated time tracking.
 You’re sure to find something that’s ideal for your business.